Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Only one backend calculates a noise-free result because different simulator implementations without noise deliver similar results.
 In order to obtain a comparable order of magnitude of simulated data to that of QC-generated data, six additional simulators with noise are used.
 All six backends are each utilizing a different noise model based on calibration data collected from real IBM quantum computers @Fake_provider.
-The following fake backends were used: Vigo, Athens, Santiago, Lima, Belem, Cairo.
+The following fake backends were used: Fake_Vigo, Fake_Athens, Fake_Santiago, Fake_Lima, Fake_Belem, and Fake_Cairo.
 Three of these fake backends are based on configurations of quantum computers which were used for creating training data in order to account for a adversarial cloud provider trying to mimic some specific quantum computer.
 The noise introduced in these simulators accumulates from different factors.
 The probability for a readout error for each simulator is visualized in @simulator-readout-error.